rdgao/rdgao.github.io/_posts/2014-09-11-seminar-reflection-complementary-learning-systems.md

 ---
-title: Seminar Reflection - Complementary Learning Systems
+title: 'Seminar Reflection - Complementary Learning Systems'
-categories:
-- Neuroscience
-tags: []
+tags: [Brain & Cognition]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+#header:
+  #overlay_image: /assets/images/blog/default_header.jpg
+  #overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+#excerpt: ""
 ---
 Yesterday over lunch, I was lamenting over the fact that all these damn papers I read seem to not go anywhere permanent in my brain.
 I mean, I can recall one when I read the title and tell you what it's about and its key findings, but I